 While a lot do it for the money, many are towing the wrong path, expecting to get the right results, which is an aberration.

-Even if you have Adsense account and your blog is relatively new, there is a high possibility that your ads account would be frustrating, due to the fact that your traffic is low, you don’t have loyal readers yet etc. But after reading these 9 blogging mistakes, I believe your eyes would be open to why you are not earning as a blogger.
+Even if you have Adsense account and your blog is relatively new, there is a high possibility that your ads account would be frustrating, due to the fact that your traffic is low, you don’t have loyal readers yet etc. But after reading these 9 most common blogging mistakes, I believe your eyes would be open to why you are not earning as a blogger.

 1. The Biggest Among All Blogging Mistakes: You’re Not Giving It Enough Time